 Multiple layers of neural networks, better known as deep learning.
 For problems such as image recognition,

 speech understanding etc. this is currently the way to go.
-But from a mathematical point of view this is a
+But it's from a mathematical point of view a

 very challenging technique.
 In this module the basics of deep learning are introduced.